Communication

 Youth Protection: A Parent's Guide

-As a requirement for each Cub Scout rank, a parent must have a conversation with their scout about the five youth protection topics, which can be found midway through the pamphlet linked above.
-A typical conversation of all five topics lasts about 15 to 20 minutes and can be calibrated to the age and maturity of your scout when it is repeated each year.
-In the first year, we suggest you read through the exercise topics on your own before beginning the conversation with your scout.
+As a requirement for the Bobcat adventure in each Cub Scout rank, the parent/guardian is asked to have a conversation with their Scout about five youth protection topics which can be found midway through the pamphlet linked above.
+A typical conversation for all five topics lasts about 15 to 20 minutes and can be calibrated to the age and maturity of your Scout.
+In the first year, we suggest you read through the topics on your own before beginning the conversation with your Scout.

 Medical Form